mugeshi/-Flask-Code-Challenge---Pizza-Restaurants-/README.md

     }
   ]
 }
-Sample Response (if not found): json
-Copy code
-{
-  "error": "Restaurant not found"
-}
-Delete Restaurant by ID
-URL: /restaurants/:id
+If the restaurant does not exist, return a "Restaurant not found" error with the appropriate HTTP status code.
-Method: DELETE
+DELETE /restaurants/:id

-Description: Delete a restaurant by its ID.
-Also deletes associated menu items.
-Sample Response (if successful): scss
-Copy code
-No content (204)
-Sample Response (if not found): json
-Copy code
-{
-  "error": "Restaurant not found"
-}
-Get All Pizzas
-URL: /pizzas
+If the restaurant exists, delete it from the database along with associated RestaurantPizzas.
+Return an empty response body with the appropriate HTTP status code.
+If the restaurant does not exist, return a "Restaurant not found" error with the appropriate HTTP status code.
-Method: GET
+GET /pizzas

-Description: Get a list of all available pizzas.
+Return a list of pizzas in the following format: json
-Sample Response:
-json
 Copy code
 [